Updated June 2017

 , but just can't fit it into your tent?
 Us either - try the Therm-a-Rest MondoKing 3D

 instead.
 Nearly the MegaMat's equal in comfort and cost, the MondoKing is a full 5 inches narrower, meaning it's so much easier to fit into that 2-person tent you already have.
-With the insane comfort and convenient width of the MondoKing, you AND your partner can lounge on a princess-worthy mattresses when the two of you go camping together.
+With the insane comfort and convenient width of the MondoKing, you AND your partner can lounge on princess-worthy mattresses when the two of you go camping together.
 No need to revert back to your old uncomfortable sleeping pad just because you've got a tent buddy!

 Read full review